 Fun and Therapy in a Package

 What could be better than getting a present on a special day?
 Christmas, a birthday, Mother’s day or Father’s day, Valentine’s day: These and many more occasions offer an excuse or a reason to give a gift to that loved one who has been diagnosed with Alzheimer’s disease or another dementia.
+But don’t think you need to watch the calendar.
 We often gift wrap the things that we bring to Bernice, whatever the day.
 She always lights up, smiles, and an ordinary day becomes a holiday.
+Gifts for Alzheimer’s can truly be an important part of a comprehensive treatment plan.

 On a special day like Christmas or a birthday when family and friends gather, a good gift is one that can be enjoyed by the whole group.
 A game that gets everyone involved and having fun together, one that elicits old memories and conversation about those old memories is perfect for a holiday gathering.
 When the day is over and company is gone, things that provide sensory stimulation and entertainment are excellent choices.
 An activity that can be enjoyed alone or with a caregiver is always good to have on hand.